-1.1.2 Light absorption
+1.1.2 - Light absorption

 Figure 1.3 Light absorption by pigments in solution and by leaves.
-Absorbance (A) refers to attenuation of light transmitted through a leaf or a solution of leaf pigments, as measured in a spectrophotometer, and is derived from the expression $A = \log I_0/I$ where I_0 is incident light, and I is transmitted light.
+Absorbance (A) refers to attenuation of light transmitted through a leaf or a solution of leaf pigments, as measured in a spectrophotometer, and is derived from the expression $A = log I_0/I$ where $I_0$ is incident light, and I is transmitted light.
 The solid curve (scale on right ordinate) shows absorbance of a solution of pigment-protein complexes equivalent to that of a leaf with 0.5 mmol Chl m-2.
-The dotted curve shows absorptance(scale on left ordinate), and represents the fraction of light entering the solution that is absorbed.
+The dotted curve shows absorptance (scale on left ordinate), and represents the fraction of light entering the solution that is absorbed.
 Virtually all light between 400 and 500 nm and around 675 nm is absorbed, compared with only 40% of light around 550 nm (green).
 The dashed curve with squares represents leaf absorptance, which does not reach 1 because the leaf surface reflects part of the incident light.
-Of light around 550 nm, 75% is absorbed because leaves scatter light effectively which increases the pathlength and thereby increases probability of absorption above that observed for the same pigment concentration in solution.
-(Based on McCree 1972; Evans and Anderson 1987)
+Leaves absorb more light around 550 nm than a solution with the same amount of pigment (75 versus 38%, respectively) because leaves scatter light internally.
+This increases the pathlength and thereby increases the probability of absorption above that observed for the same pigment concentration in solution.
+(Based on K.J.
+McCree, Agric Meteorol 9: 191-216, 1972; J.R.
+Evans and J.M.
+Anderson, BBA 892: 75-82, 1987)